 How to Uninstall PowerShell 7 (If Needed)

-PowerShell 7 can be removed safely without affecting Windows PowerShell or system components.
+PowerShell 7 can be removed without affecting Windows PowerShell or any system components.

 Steps